ercius/openNCEM/ncempy/README.rst

 The package is given the following structure:

-* data
-    Example datasets which can be used to test and demonstrate the code base.

-* docs
-    Documentation of the `ncempy` package.

 * algo
     Algorithms used for image processing and other computing.
 These act as the machinery of the provided tools.
 Heavy reusing is encouraged by keeping them general to the processing of datasets.